Geoffroy de Lagasnerie

-Geoffroy de Lagasnerie (born 1981), is a French far-left philosopher and sociologist.
+Geoffroy de Lagasnerie (born 1981) is a French philosopher and sociologist.

 He is the author of several books, articles and lectures pertaining to social and political philosophy, epistemology and critical theory, and the sociology of culture and intellectual life; with a particular interest in the work of Pierre Bourdieu and Michel Foucault.

 Biography

 Early life and education

 Lagasnerie studied at École normale supérieure de Cachan, where he received the agrégation in economic and social sciences.
-He later on received his PhD in Sociology from the School for Advanced Studies in the Social Sciences.
+He later on received his PhD in sociology from the School for Advanced Studies in the Social Sciences.

 Professional life

 After teaching at the Sorbonne and Sciences Po universities, Lagasnerie took up a position as a professor of philosophy and human sciences at the École Nationale Supérieure d'Arts in Cergy.

 He is the director of the à venir collection published by Fayard.

 Work

 His work largely pertains to social and political philosophy, epistemology and critical theory, as well as the sociology of cultural and intellectual life.
 Additionally, Lagasnerie has been highly critical of the higher education system in France.

 In 2015 he published The Art of the Revolt: Snowden, Assange, Manning.
 The book focused on the role of whistleblowers, particularly Edward Snowden, Julian Assange, and Chelsea Manning, in maintaining and strengthening democracy.
 The French weekly journal Les Inrocks named Lagasnerie as one of the most influential thinkers in contemporary French culture, and included the book in its list of the most influential essays of 2015.

 The Art of the Revolt was translated into English in 2017.

 In September 2015, Lagasnerie published a Manifesto for an Intellectual and Political Counteroffensive alongside writer Edouard Louis.
 Featured on the front page of Le Monde, and later reprinted in English by the Los Angeles Review of Books, the letter denounced the legitimization of right-wing agendas in public discourse and offered terms for leftist intellectual reengagement in public debate.

-In February 2016, Lagasnerie published an article in openDemocracy titled : "Beyond Powerlessness" which calls for the creation of new political practices.
+In February 2016, Lagasnerie published an article in openDemocracy titled "Beyond Powerlessness" which calls for the creation of new political practices.

 In 2016, Lagasnerie published Juger.
 The book is a reflection on the criminal justice system, power and violence.
 It also includes reflections on the methodology of sociology: in the last chapter, Lagasnerie argues that ethnography is an inherently "conservative" framework for understanding society.
 The French weekly journal Les Inrocks included the book in its list of the top events of 2016.
 Its academic reception was much more mixed, and the book received strong criticism.

 He is described by Achille Mbembe as "one of the most talented of the new wave of French theory."

 He is described by France Inter, a major French public radio channel, as one of the most important intellectuals in France today.

 He is committed in the antiracist movement and the fight against police brutality in France as part of Comité Adama (after the name of a victim of police brutality).
 De Lagasnerie co-wrote a book with Assa Traoré on the fight against state violence and police brutality.